 Every Monday: 9:30-11:00 AM

-Families and friends seeking assistance: Please arrive after 8:30 on Monday mornings.
-Parking lots will be closed to clients prior to 8:30.
+Families and friends seeking assistance: Please arrive after 9:15 on Monday mornings.
+Parking lots will be closed to clients prior to 9:15.

-If you live in New Hampshire and need food assistance, come to the Windham Presbyterian Church Hall any Monday morning between 8:30 and 11:00.
+If you live in New Hampshire and need food assistance, come to the Windham Presbyterian Church Hall any Monday morning between 9:30 and 11:00.
 Bring a driver’s license or other identification showing your present address.
-Once registered, you will receive a bag of groceries plus meat, eggs, fresh vegetables, bread and pastry items.
+Once registered, you will receive a bag of groceries plus meat, eggs, milk, fresh vegetables, bread, pastry and personal/health items.
 The quantity of food your receive will be based on the number of people in your household.
 You may return whenever you need assistance but no more frequently than every other Monday.
 If you have others in your household, we will ask for some documentation that they are living with you but that documentation can be brought on your second Pantry visit.
-If you need emergency food assistance on days the Pantry is not open, go to the building directly across from the Windham Town Hall at 4 Lowell Rd (M-F, 8am-4pm) and ask for a bag of groceries.
+If you need emergency food assistance on days the Pantry is not open, go to the “Town Administration” building directly across from the Windham Town Hall at 4 Lowell Rd (M-F, 8am-4pm) and ask for a bag of groceries.

 The Pantry gratefully accepts food and personal care items as well as monetary donations.
 The operations of Shepherd’s Pantry are carried out by a dedicated group of volunteers who, each week, shop for food, pick up regular donations from supermarkets and bakeries, haul these to the Pantry, fill the shelves and freezers, and then bag the food and distribute it to our clients each Monday morning.
 If you are interested in volunteering to work in some capacity for the Pantry, please contact us.